Yuvraj2021/python/README.md

+THE MAIN.PY CONTAINS CODE OF REAL TIME OBJECT RECOGNITION USING WEBCAM DEPENDENCIES ARE
+1 Verify that you have the correct versions of OpenCV and its dependencies installed.
+You can try upgrading to the latest versions using pip install --upgrade opencv-python.

+2 Double-check that you have the correct versions of the YOLO model weights, configuration file, and the coco.names file.
+Ensure that they are placed in the same directory as your Python script.

+3 Check if the YOLO model files (yolov3.weights and yolov3.cfg) were properly downloaded and are not corrupt.
+You may try re-downloading them from the official source.
+YOLO WEIGHTS IS MISSING IN THE REPO YOU CAN DOWNLOAD IT WITH FOLLOWING STEPS AS FOLLOWS
+    Visit the official YOLO website: https://pjreddie.com/darknet/yolo/
+    Scroll down to the section titled "YOLOv3" and locate the "Darknet" heading.
+    Click on the "YOLOv3 Weights" link to download the pre-trained model weights file.
+The file is named "yolov3.weights".

     Set up the Development Environment:
         Install Python and the necessary libraries (e.g., OpenCV, TensorFlow, or PyTorch) using package managers like pip or Anaconda.